bianchi-ed/discord.js-bot-model/README.md

 ## Creating new commands
 To create a new command you can just create a new .js file inside one of the command categories folder and write the command instruction, you can also create new category folders if you so choose.

 In this template we are using the class SlashCommandBuilder to create our commands.
 Its a very nice way to implement new commands since the class provides various methods to customize and configure commands.
 You can find more about the SlashCommand class [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder).

-This skeleton code is a good start for a new slash command:
+This skeleton code is a nice starting point to create a new slash command:

 ```javascript
 const { SlashCommandBuilder, PermissionFlagsBits } = require('discord.js');